Everything in the Universe is made from one type of thread.

 Space is NOT empty.
-There is an all encompassing lattice-type quantum thread particle network in otherwise empty space.
+There is an all encompassing lattice-type quantum thread network in otherwise empty space.
 The quantum threads are also what matter is made from.

 The thread network is gravity centered -- Einstein called it Space-Time.
 Otherwise known as the Fabric of Space. (yes, the fabric of space must actually be made from something)

-The speed vibrations travel through the web is the speed of light (light is a just a vibration travelling in a quantum thread particle network)
+The speed vibrations travel through the web is the speed of light (light is a just a vibration travelling in a quantum thread network)

 The Fabric-of-Space is not solid, liquid, gas nor plasma.
-It is a thread particle network made from individual yet connected quantum threads. (not the string theory type
+It is a thread network made from individual yet connected quantum threads. (not the string theory type